Early-onset Alzheimer's disease: APP – amyloid beta (A4) precursor protein

-Three of the different APP mutations identified and characterized are the Swedish mutation, the London mutation (APP V717I), and the Arctic mutation.
 Functional analyses of these mutations have significantly increased the understanding of the disease pathogenesis.
 Whereas the Swedish mutation, located at the cleavage site for β-secretase, results in an overall higher production of Aβ peptides by increasing the β-secretory cleavage, the London mutation, as well as other mutations in the APP at codon 717, shifts the ratio of toxic Aβ species to the more aggregate-prone 42 amino-acid length peptide, while the Arctic mutation leads to a conformation change of the Aβ peptide and increased formation of toxic Aβ protofibrils.